isteapotaspy/pesyong-app-/README.md

 For questions about the codebase, open an issue in the repository or contact the maintainers listed in the project.

 ---

-Generated README for developer onboarding and local development.
-Update any database/provider-specific instructions to match the actual infra used in `PESYONG.Infrastructure`.